 United Way of Central Indiana prides itself in educating the community about important issues.
 From leadership and board development, to poverty simulations and training seminars for local nonprofits, United Way strives to strengthen our community impact work through educational opportunities.

-Leadership United is a comprehensive community leadership and board development program of United Way of Central Indiana offered from January 2021 - June 2021.
+Leadership United is a comprehensive community leadership and board development program of United Way of Central Indiana offered from January to June and from July to December each year.
 During the six-month term, participants commit to approximately 5 business days of training, or one day per month.
-But training isn’t all Leadership United offers.
+But board and leadership training aren't all Leadership United offers.
 Participants will complete service work and will become part of a nonprofit board as part of their experience.

 The Nonprofit Learning Center offers learning opportunities for nonprofit leadership and staff to grow their skills, their knowledge, and their impact.
 To achieve our vision in which ALL our community residents' needs are met, we offer NLC services to ANY nonprofit organization serving in Central Indiana.